SquareGPS/navixy-api/docs/backend-api/resources/field_service/task/schedule/index.md

 #### errors

 * 201 – Not found in the database - if schedule.tracker_id belongs to nonexistent tracker.
-* 204 – Entity not found - if there is no task schedule with specified id.
+* 204 – Entity not found - if there is no task schedule with specified ID.
 * 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.
 * 236 – Feature unavailable due to tariff restrictions - if device's tariff does not allow usage of tasks.